codecademy-engineering/intermediate-go-training-2023/2_Using_Gin/examples.md

+# Go mod file

+Think of this like `package.json`.

 Initializing a new go mod for your project is done with the `go mod init` command.
 Run this at the root level of your repo:

 ```bash
 go mod init github.com/codecademy-engineering/intermediate-go-training-2023
 ```

+# Installing 3rd party dependencies

 Adding a dependency to your project is done via the terminal.
 Run the following at the root of your project.